MikeAustin71/errprefops/errpref/README.md

 ## The Problem

-As my **Go** programs, types and methods have grown in sophistication and complexity, the need for improved error tracking, detailed error messages, and a record of code execution has become more important.
-The terms 'Function Chains' or 'Method Chains' as used here describes a list of the functions called prior to encountering a particular error.
+As my **Go** programs, types and methods have grown in sophistication and complexity, the need for improved error tracking, detailed error messages, and a bread crumb trail of code execution has become more important.
+The terms 'Function Chains' or 'Method Chains', as used here, describes a list of the functions called prior to encountering a particular error.
 Adding function chain documentation to returned error messages makes error tracking and management a much easier proposition.

 Basically, when I see an error message, especially during the development phase, the first question that comes to mind is, **How the Hell did I get here?** Answering that question quickly, and with certainty, usually requires a list of functions ordered by their execution sequence.
 Adding that information to error messages is the focus of this project.